Telecom Billing - Tariff Planning

 Proratable & Non-Proratable Charges:

-Consider a situation when a customer takes phone connection in the middle of the month and his invoice needs to be generated on 1st of every month.
+Consider a situation, when a customer takes phone connection in the middle of the month and his invoice needs to be generated on 1st of every month.
 If prices are non-proratable, billing system would charge the customer for the whole month which would not be fair with the customer.
-Same apply at the termination, if customer terminates a service in the middle of the month then operator may not be willing to charge the customer of rest of the month.
+Same apply at the termination, if customer terminates a service in the middle of the month, then operator may not be willing to charge the customer for rest of the month.

 So billing system should provide an option to configure particular prices to be pro-ratable as well as non-proratable and let the operator choose what suites them best.